mmaksi/nextjs-testing-series/README.md

 1. Records how many times it was called
 2. Records the arguments it was called with
 3. Used when we want to make sure that a component calls a callback (function props)

+## Select any element on the screen

+### 1. ARIA roles

+### 2. Testing Playground

+If you don't know the ARIA role associated with the element you want to select for testing, you can use the handful tool `screen.logTestingPlaygroundURL()` and it will print the HTML content in an encoded format so you can see the ARIA roles associated with each rendered element on the screen.

+### 3. data-testid

+You can use a special attribute called `data-testid` and pass it a unique value and select that `testid` in your test file and do you testing on it.

+### 4. Query Selectors

+Finally, if you want a direct approach, you can use query selectors if you don't wish to add extra attributes to your components only for the sake of testing.
+When you render a component on the screen using the `render` method, you get an object with different properties, and one of them is the `container`.
+That container wraps your entire component so you can use it to select elements inside it.